evelinsl/EveColorConverter/README.md

 ## How to use

 Send a HEX or RGB value to the chosen channel.
-For example, if `listenChannel' is `616`, you can try to send the following commands:
+For example, if `listenChannel` is `616`, you can try to send the following commands:

 ### RGB to HEX:
 ```